catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 - Folders are named 'Photo_<subject_id>-YYMMDD-HHMMSS' --> match with same day behavior session
 - some folders have subject_id with multiple session folders for each subject
 - For DPR/334.394/07/02/20, no right nosepokes were made --> photometry object doesn't have a RNPS object
+    - Solution: only extract ttls if the corresponding behavior array is non-empty
 - Delayed Punishment Resistant/Early/Photo_64_205-181017-094913 is duplicated at Delayed Punishment Resistant/Late/64.205/Photo_64_205-181017-094913
     - Same for Photo_81_236-190117-102128, Photo_87_239-190228-111317, Photo_88_239-190219-140027,
     --> skipping the second one